St. Louis County, Missouri: Separation of St. Louis and St. Louis County

-Post-separation political issues
+Postseparation political issues

 The first meeting of the new County Court took place on January 22, 1877, at the home of James C. Sutton, in what is now Maplewood.
 The three judges appointed a new county clerk, sheriff, and treasurer.
 They also announced at that meeting that the new Court was functional (obviating the legal standing of the previous County Court, which continued to meet albeit without legal function until July 1877) and the transfer of all county buildings and property in the city of St. Louis to the city government.
 Thus the county's courthouse in St. Louis became city property.
 The Court also requested that the city of St. Louis continue to provide police protection to some areas of the county until the county could provide these services.

 On January 29, 1877, the Court considered a report that recommended Kirkwood as the new county seat, but did not decide the issue at that time.
 The Court continued to meet at the Sutton House in Maplewood until February 1877, when it convened at the Des Peres Grange Hall.
 It agreed then to rent space at the Mount Olive Hotel, in what is now University City, until deciding on a new location for the courthouse.
 The Court continued to meet at the Mount Olive Hotel from March 1877 to 1879.
 Throughout 1877, the Court debated the question of the county seat; rejecting several sites, including Kirkwood and Florissant.

 In September 1877 the Court accepted the donation of 100 acres of land on Hanley Road by a farmer named Ralph Clayton.
 In addition to the benefit of donated land, the site was chosen because it was on the route of the Hodiamont streetcar line, which connected from St. Louis to Florissant.
 An additional four acres were given by M. F. Hanley, and in May 1878, the cornerstone was laid for a new county courthouse.
 In October 1878 the courthouse donation and streets were platted in what would become the town of Clayton.
 The new courthouse and jail opened in December 1878, at a cost of $38,000.
 Two additions were made to the courthouse in 1912 and in 1926.